 Display on the Screen

 These days most display is digital, meaning that most pictures are viewed on monitors or mobile devices as opposed to a print hanging on a wall or something like that.
-Within the realm of digital display, computer monitors are the largest and the most demanding in terms of resolution.
+Within the realm of digital display, computer monitors and displays used by Visual Impact productions are the largest and the most demanding in terms of resolution.
 Therefore, in determining how many megapixels you need for your images, let’s first determine what is needed for maximum resolution on a computer monitor.

 The resolution of monitors is an evolving thing.
 For some time now, HD display has been the standard to high-quality monitors.
 HD means that the monitor displays 1920 x 1080 pixels.
 While HD is still industry standard for the most part, the true latest and greatest is 4K display.
 That means the monitor displays 4096 x 2160 pixels.